 Voice majors and choral music education majors gain real-world experience in Saint Louis performance ensembles.
 Students are currently singing with Bach Society of Saint Louis, several of the top church choirs in the region, Union Avenue Opera, Winter Opera of Saint Louis, and the Saint Louis Symphony Chorus.
 One professional conductor lauds our students: "… wonderful singers who… certainly contribute significantly" to the chorus.
 Our students regularly appear as soloists in various gigs, too.

 Program director Martha J. Hart boasts an international performance career.
-Voice professor Jacob Lassetter joins the faculty with an impressive operatic and concert stage career.
-Department chair Jeffrey Carter also teaches applied voice.
+Voice professor Jacob Lassetter points to an impressive operatic and concert stage career.
+Department chair Jeffrey Carter also teaches applied voice for musical theatre.
 Emerita professor Carole Gaspar is the founding director of the Institute for Advanced Vocal Studies in Paris.
-Between these three artist-teachers, students benefit from nearly 100 years of collected wisdom, guidance, and experience.
+Between these artist-teachers, students benefit from more than 100 years of collected wisdom, guidance, and experience.

 Recent graduates of the vocal performance program have gone on to further study at prestigious graduate programs such as Boston University, Northwestern, Rice, New England Conservatory, Indiana, and North Texas.
 Jennifer Johnson Cano, a Webster alumna, is an internationally acclaimed mezzo-soprano; Samantha Schmid won the American Prize for Women in Art Song.

 Special Study Opportunities

 World-renowned soprano Christine Brewer, an international performing artist, is Visiting Professor of Voice at Webster University.
 She conducts an annual series of lectures and master classes at the Webster Groves campus.